 What is jackfruit?

-Jackfruit is a tropical fruit common in Asia and looks like a HUGE spiky watermelon shaped fruit.
-Now Iāve watched YouTube videos on how to open a jackfruit, and it looks pretty crazy.
+Jackfruit is a tropical fruit common in Asia that’s recently become popular in the US.
+It looks like a HUGE spiky watermelon shaped fruit.
+Now Iāve watched YouTube videos on how to open a jackfruit, and it seems like a pretty crazy process.
 Luckily they sell canned jackfruit which is way more convenient because one, we donāt have jackfruit naturally in the US, and two, itās a lot easier to cook with.

 Jackfruit is a game changer for those vegetarians and vegans out there.
-It’s a deliciousĀ meat alternative and tastes amazing on pizza or tacos!
+It’s a delicious meat alternative and tastes amazing on pizza or tacos!

 - Trader Joes